-- to test the knowledge acquired; - systematic and comprehensive mastery of the course; - teaching students to work independently; - lay the foundations for students to make rational technical decisions.
+- to test the knowledge acquired; - systematic and comprehensive mastery of the course; - to accustom students to independent work; - lay the foundation for students to make rational technical decisions.

-Homework (10 hours) involves designing virtual devices and planning virtual experiments.
+The homework assignment (10 hours) concerns the design of virtual devices and the planning of virtual experiments.
 Each student receives an individual assignment.
-The assignment involves developing a virtual experiment based on a virtual device designed in accordance with the assignment option.
+The content of the assignment is to develop a virtual experiment based on a virtual device designed in accordance with the assignment option.